How to Use a Proxy With Python Requests in 2024

 The HTTP status error code 407: Proxy Authentication Required occurs when making a request through a proxy server that requires authentication.
 This error indicates that the user didn't provide valid credentials.

-To fix it, make sure the proxy URL contains the correct username and password.
+To fix it, ensure the proxy URL contains the correct username and password.
 Find out more about the several types of authentications supported.

 program.py